StellarWarp/CombinativeClass/README.md

 - macro free :
   - zero exposed macro
 - intellisense friendly :
-  - test on msvc tool chain : intellisense can infer the member and method of the combinative class
+  - VS intellisense and clangd can infer the member and method of the combinative class

 ## Feature Sample